DataBiosphere/toil/docs/install/basic.rst

 Prepare Your AWS Environment
 ----------------------------

-To use Amazon Web Services (AWS) to run Toil or to just use AWS as a jobstore, first set up and configure an account with AWS.
+To use Amazon Web Services (AWS) to run Toil or to just use S3 to host the files during the computation of a workflow, first set up and configure an account with AWS.

 #.
 If necessary, create and activate an `AWS account`_